msteveb/tmake/README.md

 If we don't change the flags, then no build is required.

-XXX: Talk more about how this is accomplished and how only variables are subsituted, and what happens if subst fails.
+XXX: Talk more about how this is accomplished and how only variables are substituted, and what happens if subst fails.

 Tree Structure and 'local'